I hit my social peak at five years old. Kindergarten was da bomb, let me tell you.

 Yes!
 Let’s play with dinosaurs on trucks.

 I wish I could walk up to someone nice, tell them something I liked and then ask them to be my friend.
 If only it were that easy!
-For some reason, adult friends become much trickier.
+For some reason, becoming adult friends gets much trickier.
 Here’s why:

-- We meet less new people.
+- We meet fewer new people.
 We no longer have new classes every semester like in college, an infinite number of high school clubs or sports or summer camps to attend.

 - Our priorities have changed.
-As kids, priority number 1 is fun.
-You want to play, you have recess, school vacations, after school play dates and camp.
-As adults, we work, we have responsibilities to family and bills.
-Often times, play, fun and relaxation take a backseat.
+As kids, priority number one is fun.
+You want to play.
+You have recess, school vacations, after school play dates and camp.
+As adults, we work, we have family responsibilities and we have to pay bills.
+Oftentimes, play and fun and relaxation take a backseat.

 It’s also scary.